1. HOME

 MT.
 BALAGBAG

 Halfway to the summit, we reached the second registration area and a crossroad.
 To the left is the way to the summit and to the right is a ridge wherein a beautiful sight can be seen.
 We proceeded first to the ridge before going to the summit.
 The view there was magnificent.
 We were still not at the summit but it already showed a great view.
-The rest of the Sierra Madre range can be seen from the east side and the cities in Rizal and Bulacan on the west.
+The rest of the Sierra Madre range can be seen from the east side and the cities of Rizal and Bulacan on the west.
 We spent a lot of time here than at the summit.

 Mt.
 Balagbag & Maranat Falls - Rizal